swe-students-fall2025/0-git-practice-SinaL0123/README.md

 ## YilinWu's Comment
 I also think this website is very useful because it shows real-world practices in software engineering.
 *(Added by YilinWu)*

+## HanqiGui's Comment
+Fantastic!
+I learned my python and java through this website and I think it is very useful.
+I like how this website guide you to complete each branch which is really understandable.
+*(Added by Hanqi Gui)*